 - With the leash and necklace still attached, run them under a freshwater tap for a few seconds, but don’t touch the lenses at this stage.

-- Next, place them gently into a bowl of lukewarm fresh water with the temples a quarter closed and leave them there to soak for 3-5 mins.
-This will give time for any hardened salt residue to fully dissolve.
+- Next, place them gently into a bowl of lukewarm fresh water with the temples half closed and leave them there to soak for 3-5 mins.
+This will give time for any salt residue to dissolve.

 - Take them out of the bowl and run them again under the freshwater tap.